skoolkid/skoolkit/sphinx/source/components.rst

 * *bytes* - the byte values of the instruction
 * *label* - the instruction's label, as defined by a :ref:`label` directive
 * *operation* - the operation (e.g. 'XOR A')
+* *refs* - the addresses of the instruction's indirect referrers, as defined by a :ref:`refs` directive

+.. versionchanged:: 8.2
+   Added the *refs* attribute to instruction objects.

 Component API
 -------------